crvanpollard/DVRPC-geodata/transit_score/README.md

 *Note: Employment data for the Berks County TAZ's is an estimate based on DVRPC projections.
 Employment data for the remaining TAZ's comes from NETS data for 2010, which were then adjusted at the Board's approval.

-### Data Development
-The centerline is updated when city plan makes a change in there records.
-Also if the traffic engineering group can make or see a change that the centerline would need upating from.

 ### Key Attribute Fields
 Coming soon by shapefiles have Full Metatdata filled out